dimingo/dimingo/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-STL
+Online Subscription App
 - 🌱 I’m currently learning ... vue.js
 - 👯 I’m looking to collaborate on ... vue.js
 - 🤔 I’m looking for help with ...
 AWS